-Whisky and Reputation
+Whisky and Reputation in China

 Whisky brands represent International Quality !

-For new brands to the market it is important to tap into this image of quality, discerning Chinese drinkers are prepared to pay a real premium for a quality brand.
+For new brands to the market, it is important to tap into this image of quality, discerning Chinese drinkers are prepared to pay a real premium for a quality brand.

 A legal breakthrough for Scotch Whisky?

-A Chinese court ruled in favour of Scotch Whisky against the packaging firm ‘Guangyu’ in the Anhui province of the country in 2015.
+A Chinese court ruled in favor of Scotch Whisky against the packaging firm ‘Guangyu’ in the Anhui province of the country in 2015.
 This was seen as a huge legal breakthrough and a warning to other potential counterfeiters.
 The firm was manufacturing bottle caps imprinted with the words ‘Scotch Whisky’.
 These caps were used on bottles of fake ‘Scotch’ appearing on sale more than 1,000 miles away in Myanmar.
-The court granted an injunction ordering Guangyu to stop infringement of the ‘Scotch Whisky’ trade mark and pay damages and costs.
+The court granted an injunction ordering Guangyu to stop infringement of the ‘Scotch Whisky’ trademark and pay damages and costs.

-The Chinese market is flexible and open minded
+The Chinese market is flexible and open-minded

-Branding is everything !
+Branding is everything!

 Branding in China is everything, the Chinese want to buy premium, reputable brands.
 Drinkers will purchase products such as Whisky for the status and heritage of the product.
-It is part of the ‘internationalization’ of China, whereby discerning consumers are seeking out new products and experiences.
+It is part of the ‘internationalization of China, whereby discerning consumers are seeking out new products and experiences.

 You have to appreciate from the start that branding is EVERYTHING (via).
-With the emphasis on international products Whisky labels entering the market need to intelligently brand themselves, the Chinese need to believe that a label is successful and established in its own country, and further that it will soon be successful in China.
+With the emphasis on international products, Whisky labels entering the market need to intelligently brand themselves, the Chinese need to believe that a label is successful and established in its own country, and further that it will soon be successful in China.

-It’s a catch 22 for new brands to the market as regardless of their status back home branding on the Chinese internet involves starting over again, the ‘great firewall’ effectively cuts the Chinese web off from the wider online sphere to create a closed intranet.
+It’s a catch-22 for new brands to the market as regardless of their status back home branding on the Chinese internet involves starting over again, the ‘great firewall’ effectively cuts the Chinese web off from the wider online sphere to create a closed intranet.
 Most Whisky brands need to begin from scratch with their branding on Chinese platforms that dominate the domestic market.
-See also this article
+See also this article.

-The barriers for entry create opportunity
+The barriers to entry create opportunity

-The barriers for market entry in China do however create a unique opportunity.
+The barriers to market entry in China do however create a unique opportunity.
 You can tap into hundreds of millions of potential online consumers who are using a limited range of Chinese platforms.
 Therefore if you utilize the infrastructure for growth with a coherent strategy you can achieve admirable results.
-The barriers for entry also dissuade competitors so smaller players can get ahead, it levels the playing field in many ways.
+The barriers to entry also dissuade competitors so smaller players can get ahead, it levels the playing field in many ways.

 The main market is cosmopolitan cities